tripal/tripal/tripal_example/README.txt

 [module dir]/includes/[module name].[function].inc

 where [function] is a brief description of the functionality provided by the include file.
 Please only use underscores inside of the [function] (no dashes or periods).

 Theme Files
 -------------
 Tripal primarily uses template files for displaying content from Chado.
 This allows anyone to easily change the way data is displayed without needing to delve into the module's source code.
 A template typically provides data for a single data type (e.g. feature) or association (e.g. properties associated to features, or publications associated with featurmaps, etc.).
-These template files and any JavaScript, CSS or images needed to suppport them are all housed inside of a 'theme' directory with the following structure:
+These template files and any JavaScript, CSS or images needed to support them are all housed inside of a 'theme' directory with the following structure:
 [module dir]/theme
 [module dir]/theme/css       (for CSS files)